-A plastic or dermatologic surgeon usually does the procedure on your hips, belly, thighs, buttocks, or face to improve their shape.
+A plastic or dermatologic surgeon usually does the procedure on your hips, belly, thighs, buttocks, back, arms, or face to improve their shape.
 But liposuction can also be done with other plastic surgeries, including facelifts, breast reductions, and tummy tucks.

 Am I a Good Candidate?